Bear’s Paw succulent or Cotyledon tomentosa is a member of the Crassulaceae family. It is native to the Eastern Cape Province of South Africa.

 Patience is key with propagation.
 Give your new plant time to settle into its environment.
 Once you see new growth, you know your plant is well established.

-🪴 When to Repot the Bear’s Paw Succulent
+When & How to Repot Bear’s Paw Succulent

 Signs your succulent are ready to be repotted include:

-To learn how to repot this plant, watch the video below.
+To learn how to repot this plant, watch the video below, or follow the steps below.

 As Bear’s Paw is a succulent, it likes to dry out between waterings.
 To determine if your plant needs water, you can stick your finger in the soil (1 to 2 inches) and if it is dry, its ready for water!